project-image

 July

-about 1 year ago – Sun, Jul 30, 2023 at 12:28:08 AM
+over 1 year ago – Sun, Jul 30, 2023 at 12:28:08 AM

 Hey folks!
 We’ve been in Spain for most of July for a friend’s wedding, and it is hot.
 We’re keeping cool in the pool, mostly, emerging from the water each evening into the (slightly) cooler night air.